baseio/tinkering/README.md

 and this is some content

 Gad vide om teksten herfra kan ændres i git?
+Mja - det tror jeg da :)